Who can apply for an Alt Break? How many people are accepted?

 All of our domestic trips drive from Madison to the service location using vehicles from UW Fleet or the state Department of Administration.
 The start and end dates of the trip are when you will be leaving from and arriving back in Madison.
 WUD Alternative Breaks will reserve the vehicles, but trip participants are responsible for picking up the vehicles on the day of departure.
 There are university imposed limits on how far/ how long a team of drivers can go during a single day; however if your trip is likely to push those travel limits we will have pre-planned a stop for your group.

 Your living arrangements for the trip are organized by WUD Alternative Breaks.
 The situations will vary from trip to trip.
 Some of our community partners have housing available at their sites, but not all groups offer housing.
 In the past, we have stayed in hotels, hostels, community centers, churches, and bed and breakfasts.

 Yes!
 All trips have been approved by the UW-Madison Risk Management Department.
 However, they are safest when all participants are cooperating to create a healthy, team-building environment.
 WUD Alt Breaks has a history of working with many of these organizations in the past, consistently receiving rave reviews from participants.

-Vehicles used on Domestic Trips are owned and maintained by the UW-Madison and/or the State of Wisconsin and are therefore cleared for safe use by drivers that have been authorized by Alt Breaks.
+The vans we use are owned and maintained by the UW-Madison and/or the State of Wisconsin and are therefore cleared for safe use by drivers that have been authorized by Alt Breaks.
 Participants will be given contact information for Alt Breaks Leaders and the Alt Breaks Staff Advisor in case of Emergency and for periodic check-ins, as well as the contact information for their host site and hotel in case parents/others need to contact a student.
 Following the safety precautions outlined at Orientation and in your Trip Participant Handbook will ensure maximum safety and make sure you have a great experience.